31110/moral-foundations-in-HoC/README.md

-# An analysis of the difference between UK Political Parties’ endorsement of moral foundations in the UK House of Commons.
+# An analysis of the difference between UK political parties’ endorsements of moral foundations in the UK House of Commons.

 Abstract: